suite22/blog/_posts/2021-06-07-match-mood.md

 title: Phone = Mood
 ---

 In Apple’s massive list of new features today at [WWDC](https://developer.apple.com/wwdc21/) is an option to “focus.”
-[Craig Federighi](https://www.apple.com/leadership/craig-federighi/)’s pitch was, “Focus is a new way to match your device to your current mind-set."
+[Craig Federighi](https://www.apple.com/leadership/craig-federighi/)’s pitch was, “focus is a new way to match your device to your current mind-set."

 <a title="Apple WWDC 2021 Keynote" href="https://youtu.be/0TD96VTf0Xs?t=1134"><img alt="Match phone to mind-set" src="/assets/wwdc-keynote2021-mood.gif"></a>